 Field to enter the password to open the zipped email’s attachment

-Emotet trojan hidden in encrypted attachments
+Emotet trojan malware hidden in email attachments

-As seen on the example below, the victim opened the encrypted, zipped attachment—a Microsoft Word file.
+As seen in the example below, the victim opened the encrypted, zipped attachment—a Microsoft Word file.
 That file fakes a Microsoft Office Activation Wizard that urges the recipient to ‘Enable Editing’ and ‘Enable Content’ to view and edit the file.

 Example of the content of the Emotet infected Microsoft Word document

-If the user follows the ‘Enable Editing’ and ‘Enable Content’ process, they will enable the malicious macros ingrained in it.
+If the user follows the ‘Enable Editing’ and ‘Enable Content’ processes, they will enable the malicious macros ingrained in it.
 And the victim won’t even notice it.
 The file starts to silently run a PowerShell script:

 Decoding the script reveals a downloader code: